gamendegamer321/RgbNuke/README.md

 round.
 0 means never and 100 means always.

 <code>Volume</code> - The volume at which the music will be played (as an integer).

+<code>Display name</code> - The name that is being displayed by the fake player.
+The default is "Alpha warhead".

 ## Example video